laura-nguyen/yogAInstruct/Proposal.md

   ]
   ```

-### Endpoints

-- No endpoints will be used for this project.

-### Auth
+### Endpoints and Auth

-- No auth will be used for this project.
+- No endpoints and auth will be used for this project.

 ## Roadmap